 - The GATEWAY Course Manager (or EJPME Portfolio Manager) is responsible for overall course management and execution.
-He/she will announce GATEWAY class dates, allot fair-share vacancies, and provide necessary information and suspense guidelines to designated nominating authorities. - Nominating authorities are responsible for executing verification processes per the nomination guidelines herein and providing the GATEWAY Course Manager a completed GATEWAY Nominations Datasheet upon Fellows' selection. - All eligibility requirements must be met (or exception to policy approved) prior to course start date. - If a member is unable to attend, the GATEWAY Couse Manager must be notified at least 15 days in advance with a nominee replacement from the respective CCMD or agency. - Service members that are slated for promotion out of the required top grade for eligibility prior to the end of the course should not be selected. - If the member is projected to transfer assignment, coordination must occur between losing and gaining units for member's attendance.
+He/she will announce GATEWAY class dates, allot fairshare vacancies, and provide necessary information and suspense guidelines to designated nominating authorities. - Nominating authorities are responsible for executing verification processes per the nomination guidelines herein and providing the GATEWAY Course Manager a completed GATEWAY Nominations Datasheet upon Fellows' selection.
+Nomination announcements from the EJPME Portfolio Manager occur 90-days prior to each course. - All eligibility requirements must be met (or exception to policy approved) prior to course start date. - If a member is unable to attend, the GATEWAY Couse Manager must be notified at least 15 days in advance with a nominee replacement from the respective CCMD or agency.
+All unfilled positions to the CCMDs will be returned to the Office of the SEAC for distribution.
+There are no swaps authorized between the CCMDs. - Service members that are slated for promotion out of the required top grade for eligibility prior to the end of the course should not be selected. - If the member is projected to transfer assignment, coordination must occur between losing and gaining units for member's attendance.

-CANDIDATE SELECTION - ENLISTED LEADER ATTRIBUTES:

-Candidates must be evaluated for character, competence, and commitment to the mission while exhibiting the following leader attributes:
+CANDIDATE SELECTION - ENLISTED LEADER ATTRIBUTES: Candidates must be evaluated for character, competence, and commitment to the mission while exhibiting the following leader attributes:

-Intellect.
+- Intellect.
 Both cognitive and emotional intellect-the ability to acquire and apply knowledge and skills.
 Cognitively-to think critically and thoroughly in order to make sound judgements and provide candid advice.
-Emotionally-having keen self-awareness with the ability to connect, empathize, and understand people and cultures.
+Emotionally having keen self-awareness with the ability to connect, empathize, and understand people and cultures. - Credibility.

-Credibility.
 Forged by test and trial of one's skills and validated by actions and reputation.
-To be a leader that is trusted, believed in, and respected.
+To be a leader that is trusted, believed in, and respected. - Accountability.

-Accountability.
 To have an obligation and willingness to accept responsibility for one's actions.
-To abide by ethical behavior and actions, and expect the same from all.
-To be fiscally and physically accountable for resources.
+To abide by ethical behavior and actions and expect the same from all.
+To be fiscally and physically accountable for resources. - Agility.

-Agility.
 To be responsive, flexible, resilient, and adaptable to uncertain situations and complex problems.
-This encompasses both physical and mental agility.
+This encompasses both physical and mental agility. - Discipline.

-Discipline.
 To possess an orderly or prescribed conduct or pattern of behavior.
 To be steadfast in execution of duties, treatment of others, obedience to rules and policy, and to the oath of enlistment.